-- 1. Classification of language not MLP, or CNN as in A2, and not recurrent neural networks (RNNs) as found in the pre-2018 literature. - Generation of language, which we haven't discussed yet outside of lecture 0.
-Generation is qualitatively different than classification (in the same way reading and writing are different, perhaps), but neural networks that can do one can be re-purposed to do the other. - That said it is all just prediction!
+- 1. Classification of language not MLP, or CNN as in A2, and not recurrent neural networks (RNNs) as found in the pre-2018 literature & discussed - 2.
+Generation of language, which we haven't discussed yet outside of lecture 0. - Generation is qualitatively different than classification (in the same way reading and writing are different, perhaps), but neural networks that can do one can be re-purposed to do the other. - That said, both classification and generation are done through prediction!